 Knowing how your data has been abused and used in the past can reduce the risk of it becoming compromised and disclosed in the near future.
 Every organization has its own business reports, causes, events, hierarchies, and losses.
 This data is already made available by most organizations.

 Collecting it and revealing its meaning can help your organization change risk management into a fact-based solution for analyzing past events, changing current policy requirements, and forecasting future losses to improve your mitigation strategies.

 Data governance should be focused on organizational behavior.
 Organizations and their data change every day.
 Its risk and value change rapidly thanks to technology.
 Unfortunately, most organizations only assess their data once a year.
 If your business isn’t able to accept change or meet demands, then it’s never going to govern change.

 Data governance includes more than compliance, security, or risk management.
 It includes all of these factors and more.
 It’s an advanced discipline that helps you redefine the protection and value of your data.
 It’s about how your organization uses this data to your benefit and protects itself in the meantime.
 Data governance should be at the top of every CIO’s priority list.

 To reduce these risks, organizations should govern their data usage and ensure governance by documenting processes and technology that supports the business decision-making process.
 Protecting corporate information and using this improved data quality will not only satisfy your auditors and regulators, but it’ll also retain customers and increase new business opportunities.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.